rvesse/stardog-docs/src/docs/dotnet.html.md

 ## Using the Storage API

-This chapter covers how to carry out various common operations against Stardog using dotNetRDF's [Storage API][], you may wish to refer to their [Triple Store Integration][] documentation for some more generic examples of using this API.
+This section covers how to carry out various common operations against Stardog using dotNetRDF's [Storage API][], you may wish to refer to their [Triple Store Integration][] documentation for some more generic examples of using this API.